ags12-sys/CMOR-438/Data Sets/README.md

 # Wine Quality Dataset
 ## Description

 Red and white wine variants of the Portuguese "Vinho Verde" wine used for the assessment of quality.
+Found in the wine+quality.zip folder.

 ## Data Files